covjson/cookbook/first-domain.md

 Some things that we should understand:
 - The start/stop/num properties can only be used for regular numeric axes.
 For other cases, there is a different property called `"values"` which lists each coordinate individually.
 - The coordinates in an axis have an ordering.
 Above, the longitude axis "x" is ascending from 7 to 14, while the latitude axis is descending from 54 to 48.
 This ordering is not relevant at this stage but gets important again when we associate temperature values to the coordinates.
-It determines how the data values have to be ordered.
+It determines how the data values have to be stored.
-- The `"components"` property associates our axes to the axes of a coordinate reference system and matches them up in the same order, meaning that `"x"` is understood as longitude, and `"y"` as latitude, since this is how that particular system is defined.
+- The `"components"` property associates our axes to the axes of a CRS and matches them up in the same order, meaning that `"x"` is understood as longitude, and `"y"` as latitude, since this is how that particular CRS is defined.
 - `"profile": "Grid"` is optional but highly recommended.
 There are several pre-defined profiles which enforce a certain naming of axes and other details, making it easier for clients to specialize for certain domain types without having to be programmed in a fully generic way.